amanharwara/altus/README.md

-## You are viewing the Rewrite branch of Altus.
-This branch contains unstable and possibly non-working code for the 2.0 rewrite of Altus.
-The code provided here is NOT guaranteed to work.

 # Altus

 **Altus** is an Electron-based WhatsApp client that works on almost all of the desktop platforms, i.e., Windows, Mac and Linux.